JaredCorduan/CIPs/CIP-1694/README.md

 * governance action deposit (`govDeposit`)
 * DRep deposit amount (`drepDeposit`)
 * DRep activity period (`drepActivity`)
+* minimal constitutional committee size
+* maximum term limit (in epochs) of the constitutional committee

 <!-- TODO:
   - Decide on the initial values for the new governance parameters